“The best ascent of Everest in terms and style of pure adventure.”

 Never underestimate the power of a few good words, personally written and delivered, to inspire anyone.

-Signed copies of Nine Lives – Expeditions to Everest are available for pre-order now from Vertebrate Publishing in the U.K. and for delivery anywhere in the world.
+Signed copies of Nine Lives – Expeditions to Everest are available now from Vertebrate Publishing in the U.K. and for delivery anywhere in the world on Amazon, in print and digital versions.
+You can also purchase it in French direct from Editions Paulsen, in print or digitally.